swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Introduction

-To embrace the advantage of automatic compilation and high performance for deep learning application, it is intuitive to adopt TVM to Sunway architecture.
-However, the unique compilation environment and architecture features prevent an naive adoption of TVM to Sunway.
-First, TVM relies on dynamic link libraries to generate executables on different hardware devices, which is not supported on Sunway.
-In addition, its code organization fails to recognize the different compilation targets for MPE and CPE, and thus incapable to manage the function calls between MPE and CPE.
-Second, the memory capacity of each CG on Sunway is quite limited.
-During the deep learning computation, large memory capacity is required to store the intermediate data as well as the weight parameters.
+To embrace the advantage of automatic compilation and high performance for deep learning workload, it is intuitive to adapt TVM to Sunway processor.
+However, the unique compilation environment and architecture features prevent a naive adoption of TVM to Sunway.
+Firstly, TVM relies on dynamic link libraries to generate executables on different hardware devices, which is not supported on Sunway.
+In addition, its code organization fails to recognize the different compilation targets for MPE and CPEs, and thus incapable of managing the function calls between MPE and CPEs.
+Secondly, the memory capacity of each CG on Sunway is quite limited.
+During the deep learning computation, large memory occupancy is required to store the intermediate data as well as the weight parameters.
 How to allocate the memory space efficiently and leverage the unique architecture features such as DMA for high bandwidth data transfer is important to generate code with high performance.
-Third, each CPE within a CG contains a 64KB LDM that can be used to buffer data with explicit software management.
-How to leverage the limited LDM on each CPE with improved data locality is critical for realizing the performance advantage of Sunway during code generation.
+Thirdly, each CPE within a CG contains a 64KB LDM that can be used to buffer data with explicit software management.
+How to leverage the limited LDM on each CPE with improved data locality is critical for realizing the performance advantage of Sunway processor during code generation.

-To overcome the above challenges, we propose \textit{swTVM}, a deep learning compiler on Sunway that is tailored for the unique compilation environment and architecture features on Sunway.
+To address the above challenges, we propose \textit{swTVM}, a deep learning compiler tailored for the unique compilation environment and architecture features on Sunway processor.
 In \textit{swTVM}, we provide ahead-of-time (AOT) code generation that manages the function calls as well as compilation for MPE and CPE explicitly.
 In addition, we apply several optimizations to the tensor operations so that the architecture features such as DMA and LDM are better utilized during code generation.
-To the best of our knowledge, this is the first work to implement an end-to-end deep learning compiler on Sunway.
-Our experimental results show that the automatically generated code for AlexNet and VGG-19 by \textit{swTVM} achieves 6.71$\times$ and 2.45$\times$ speedup on average for convolution and fully connected layer respectively compared to hand-optimized OpenACC implementations.
+To the best of our knowledge, this is the first work to implement an end-to-end deep learning compiler on Sunway processor.
 Specifically, this paper makes the following contributions:

+\begin{itemize} \item We implement the ahead-of-time (AOT) code generation, that produces different compilation targets for MPE and CPE as well as manages the function calls between MPE and CPE efficiently.
+In addition, we manage the intermediate memory space for each tensor operation globally, which avoids the overhead of frequent memory allocation during computation.